 Electric welding is spreading.
-Gas can be changed into liquid form.
-Pails and tubs saturated with glycerine
+Pails and tubs saturated with glycerine rill not shrink.

-Galveston, Texas, has twenty miles of electrical railway.
+Galveston, Pexas, has twenty miles of lectrical railway.

 The street cars of Springfield, Ill., are supplied with electric heaters.
-Copper tubes now manufactured by means of electrical deposition.
+Copper tubes now manufactured by neans of electrical deposition.

-Since 1880 over 700 applications for patents for electrical accumulators have been made in England alone.
-A good water-proof cement can be made, it is said, from equal parts of red and white lead worked into stiff paste with boiling tinseed oil.
-The creosoted wood floors of a building recently burned in New York were the only portion of the structure not destroyed.
+Since 1880 over 700 applications for

+atents for electrical accumul een made in England alone. nulators have

+A good water-proof cement can be made, it is said, from equal parts of red and white lead worked into stiff paste with boiling linseed oil.

+The creosoted wood floors of a building recently burned in New York were the only portion of the structure not de-stroged.
 They were only charred.

-To obviate the waste of steam in steam ammers an improvement has been introduced in fitting the hammers with two pistons of different diameters, compounding them in fact.
+To obviate the waste of steam in steam hammers an improvement has been intro-duced in fitting the hammers with two pistons of different diameters, compound ing them in fact.

+ing them in fact.
 Mica, which stands unique among minerals as an insulating substance, is destined to become one of Connecticut's leading products.
-Three new mines have recently been discoverd in that
+Three new mines have recently been discoverd in that state State.

-A new embroidery machine for use in in making linen handkerchiefs can turn out finer work than any work done by hand.
-The north of Ireland must adopt the new methods if it wishes to retain its present leadership.
+A new embroidery machine for-use in m making linen handkerchiefs can turn put finer work than any work done by hand.
+The north of Ireland must adopt he new methods if it wishes to retain its present leadership.

-A late innovation is an electric railway express service established in a Western town, by means of which, for a small charge, all the packages bound out-ward for the suburbs are gathered up at the depot and then delivered along the route.
+A late innovation is an electric railway express service established in a Western express service established in a western iown, by means of which, for a small barge, all the packages bound out-ward for the suburbs are gathered up it the depot and then delivered along the route.

-The production of electrically welded steel chains will soon become ar, important industry in this country.
-The steel chain will be one-third lighter than the present iron chain, with as great a tensile strength, and can be produced at
+The production of electrically welded teel chains will soon become an impor-tant industry in this country.
+The steel chain will be one-third lighter than the present iron chain, with as great a ten-tile strength, and can be produced at considerable less cost.

-At the coming Frankfort electrical exhibition a large balloon will be sent up.
-The power sending up and maintaining it will be electricity, which will be ob tained from a large dynamo on the ground.
+At the coming Frankfort electrical ex-bibition a large balloon will be sent up.
+The power sending up and maintaining it will be electricity, which will be obtained from a large dynamo on the ground.
 A telephone will connect the passengers with those on terra firma.

+Descengers with those on terra infina.
 Cream of tartar is the tartaric acid of grapes, and may be used in water with sugar as a substitute for grape juice.
-It is the substitution of mineral acid for those of fruits and vegetables that is so injurious to health; for instance, sulpheric acid in vinegar for the natural
+It is the substitution of mineral acid for those of fruits and vegetables that is so injurious to health; for instance, sul-pheric acid in vinegar for the natural fruit acid. fruit acid.

-The North German Lloyd Steamship Company's managers have concluded to stick to the single screw for all their new steamships, believing that a single propeller whirled by a mighty triple expansion engine is more effective than twin screws operated by two engines whose combined power does not exceed that of single-screw ship.
+The North German Lloyd Steamship Company's managers have concluded to stick to the single screw for all their new steamships, believing that a single pro-peller whirled by a mighty triple expan-sion engine is more effective than twin screws operated by two engines whose combined power does not exceed that of the significance with the single screw ship. the single-screw ship.

-A saw has been designed for cutting iron, mild steel or other metals of fairly large sections.
+A saw has been designed for cutting ron, mild steel or other metals of fairly arge sections.
 The inventor of this appliance claims that it is a cold iron saw at once simple, powerful and effective.
-It is always in readiness for work, and can be manipulated by inexperienced workmen.
-The machine is stated to capable of making 400 cuts through bars of Bessemer steel four inches in diameter. each cutting occupying six minutes on an average, without changing the saw.
+It is always in readiness for work, and can is always in readiness for work, and can be manipulated by inexperienced work-men.
+The machine is stated to be sapable of making 400 cuts through bars of Bessemer steel four inches in diameter, sach cutting occupying six minutes on an average, without changing the saw.